-Our mentoring moms room is always open if you want just a few minutes chatting with veteran homeschoolers!
+Our mentoring moms will be available during our conference workshop “LOUNGE” hours, if you want just a few minutes chatting with veteran homeschoolers!

 And consider staying close, too.
 Even though one homeschool mom lives in the area, she’s found it best to get a hotel room “so I don’t add to the exhaustion with a long drive.”

 “It is amazing how tiring it is sitting and listening all day,” she says.
 “Probably a bit of brain processing also, as I tend to mentally sort through what I am hearing.”